openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 ====================================

-Most edX courses include opportunities to discuss specific video lectures, reading assignments, questions, or other course content.
-Each of these content- specific discussion opportunities is called a *topic*.
+Most edX courses include opportunities to discuss specific video lectures, reading assignments, homework problems, or other course content.
+Each of these content-specific discussion opportunities is called a *topic*.
 When these discussion topics are included in a course, they typically appear below the content they apply to.

 .. image:: /Images/Discussion_content_specific.png
- :alt: A discussion topic that appears below a video in the course, identified by a "Show Discussion" link
+ :alt: A discussion topic that appears below a video in the course, identified
+       by a "Show Discussion" link

 Most courses also include one or more topics for course-wide discussions, such as "Frequently Asked Questions" and "Troubleshooting".
-You access these topics on the **Discussion** page of the course.
+You access these topics on the **Discussion** page of the course: click the **All Discussions** drop-down.

 .. image:: /Images/Discussion_course_wide.png
- :alt: Discussion topics are listed on the Discussion page when you click the drop-down list at the left side of the page
+ :alt: Discussion topics are listed on the Discussion page when you click the
+       drop-down list at the left side of the page

 When you visit the **Discussion** page, you can read and add to any of the discussion topics.